kerberos-io/documentation/72_machinery/84_Outputs/1_video.md

 ### FPS

 The frames per second of the video being recorded.
-Please note that this number is limited, and depends heavily on your hardware setup.
+Please note that this number is limited and depends heavily on your hardware setup.
 You'll be receiving following warning in the systems logs, if Kerberos.io can't write the desired FPS.
-For recommend recording at 5-8FPS for a Rasberry Pi 2/3.
+When using an USB or IP camera, we recommend recording at 5-8FPS for a Rasberry Pi 2/3.

 	[trivial] IoVideo: framerate is too fast, can't record video at this speed (8/FPS)

+Note that when you're a using a Raspberry Pi camera, there is no limitation on the FPS due to the hardware encoding.
+For example you can record at 1080P 30FPS with a Raspberry Pi Zero W.

 ### Record after